Finland bounces back at world juniors, beats Slovakia 5-2 - WHIZ News

 SWITZERLAND 3, LATVIA 2, SO

-Switzerland scored the tying goal with under two minutes left in regulation, then outscored Latvia 2-1 in the shootout to win 3-2 in Moncton.
+Switzerland scored the tying goal with under two minutes left in regulation, then outscored Latvia in the shootout in Moncton.

 Robin Louis and Rodwin Dionicio scored for Switzerland, while Darels Dukurs and Dans Locmelis had goals for Latvia, which was outshot 29-18.